Our Process

 Layered Architecture

-Layered architecture divides the software system into distinct layers, each responsible for a specific functionality.
+Layered architecture divides the software system into layers, each responsible for a specific functionality.
 This separation promotes modularity and reusability.
 Common layers include presentation, business logic, and data access.
 Changes made to one layer have minimal impact on the others, facilitating easier maintenance and testing.

 Client-Server Architecture

 The client-server architecture consists of two main components: the client, which makes requests, and the server, which processes those requests and returns responses.
-This architecture enables distributed processing and allows for scalability by adding more servers to handle increasing loads.
+This architecture enables distributed processing and scalability by adding more servers to handle increasing loads.
 It is commonly used in web applications and network-based systems.

 Microservices Architecture